Ultimate Garage Door Buying Guide

 At Custom Door & Gate, we can help you add enduring value and interest to your home with a new custom garage door.
 Take for example this custom garage door recently installed in Raleigh.
 Not only does it add character to the home, it provides valuable light and greater insulation to a critical area of the home.

-At Custom Door and Gate, we’ve been installing and repairing garage doors since 1989.
+At Custom Door & Gate, we’ve been installing and repairing garage doors since 1989.
 We know the ins-and-outs of both residential garage doors and commercial garage doors and can help you find the door that’s right for your home or diagnose your garage door issues.

 garage door before and after